What is the link between alcohol consumption and anxiety?

-Can drinking contribute to or worsen anxiety?
+Can drinking alcohol contribute to or worsen anxiety?

 Initially alcohol can reduce your fears, lower your stress levels and take your mind off any troubles.
 However, drinking alcohol, especially heavily and over a long period of time, can increase your anxiety by reducing your levels of serotonin and other brain chemicals, which are already low in anxious and depressed people.